SEO Progress Tracking: A Comprehensive Guide

 But gathering data on a bunch of random metrics will unlikely give you the answers you need.
 You’ll just end up with tons of information that takes hours to process.
 To truly maximize the benefits of SEO tracking, start by picking the right metrics to track.
 This way, your performance reports will be easier to understand and more useful for you and your team or clients.

-How to Track SEO Results
+How to track overall SEO performance?

 To ensure you don’t miss out on anything important, we’ve outlined the three key steps of a typical SEO tracking process.
 These steps include defining the most suitable metrics, selecting the appropriate tools, and establishing a monitoring and reporting routine.